 After certification as a Qualifying Modification, the agreement is solicited to all bondholders for their approval.
 The Qualifying Modification is approved if: (i) at least a majority of the principal amount in each Pool votes in favor; and (ii) of those who actually vote, at least 2/3 vote in favor.
 The Qualifying Modification only becomes effective after the Oversight Board certifies that the voting requirements have been met and the District Court enters an order approving that the Qualifying Modification satisfies the requirements of Title VI.

 Upon the entry of an order by the District Court approving the Qualifying Modification the Qualifying Modification shall be valid and binding “on any person or entity asserting claims or other rights in respect of Bonds subject to the Qualifying Modification”; and all property of the issuer subject to the Qualifying Modification “shall vest in the issuer free and clear of all claims in respect of any Bonds of any other issuer.”
 PROMESA § 601(m)(2).

 In addition, the District Court’s order approving the Qualifying Modification is “full, final, complete, binding, and conclusive,” and not subject to any collateral attack in any court or other forum.
 PROMESA § 601(m)(2).

-To date, the Title VI process has been used to complete a Qualifying Modification for the Government Development Bank for Puerto Rico (“GDB”).
-On November 7, 2018, the District Court approved a Qualifying Modification for GDB, which became effective on November 29, 2018.
+To date, the Title VI process has been used to complete a Qualifying Modification for the Government Development Bank for Puerto Rico (“GDB”), Puerto Rico Convention Center District Authority (“CCDA”), and the Puerto Rico Infrastructure Financing Authority (“PRIFA”).

 DOCKET FOR PROMESA TITLE VI